qwacko/skRoutes/README.md

 - 🏷️ **Standard Schema Support**: Works with Zod, Valibot, ArkType, and any Standard Schema-compliant library
 - 📝 **Type-safe URL generation** with automatic validation and proper return types
 - 🛠️ **Easy URL manipulation** with strongly typed parameter updates
-- 🎨 **Reactive stores** with debounced URL updates and type inference
+- 🎨 **Reactive state management** with debounced URL updates and Svelte 5 runes support
 - 🚦 **TypeScript validation** of route addresses with compile-time checking
 - ⚡ **Generic Type System**: All functions are properly generic and infer types from your route configuration
 - 🎯 **Non-Optional Results**: `params` and `searchParams` are never undefined - no optional chaining needed!